natl/molecular-docs/docs/overview/results-and-analysis.markdown

 Several ROOT macro files are provided to join the ROOT data files into an unique ROOT data file (molecular-dna.root) and analyse the results:
 - cylinders.C : to plot damage from cylinders geometry
-- ecoli.C : to plot damage from e.coli geometry
+- ecoli.C : to plot damage from E.coli geometry
-- human_cell.C : to plot damage and fragments distribution from human_cell
+- human_cell*.C : to plot damage and fragments distribution from human_cell*
-geometry
+geometries

 ```
 root cylinders.C